(Photo Credit: Pixabay)

-For most of you, cars are one of the most expensive items that you own.
+For most of us, our cars are one of the most expensive things to own.
 An essential part of car maintenance is ensuring that you not only wash your car regularly, but also correctly.
-Read on to find out the 5 things that you should never do when washing your car!
+To ensure your car remains in tip-top shape, here are five things that you should never do when washing your car!

 (Photo Credit: Car Cleaning Guru)

-Most car owners use the yellow rectangular sponge to wash their cars and this is a huge common mistake.
+Most car owners use a yellow rectangular sponge to wash their cars, and this is a huge common mistake.
 Sponges are good for washing your dishes, but really, you shouldn't be using them to wash your beloved car.
-A sponge can cause damage to the paintwork on your car, and you should use a microfiber mitt as a safer alternative instead.
-Wash mitts are deep pile, unlike sponges that are flat-surfaced.
-This allows the absorption of grit particles while reducing the chances of hairline scratch marks on your car!
+A sponge can cause damage to the paintwork of your vehicle.
+Instead, you should use a microfibre mitt as a safer alternative.
+Wash mitts have deep pile fibres, unlike sponges which are flat-surfaced.
+This allows the absorption of grit particles while reducing the chances of hairline scratch marks on your car.

 (Photo Credit: Titos Automotive)